 Kids of Appetite by David Arnold

 Calling all Hufflepuffs!
 This is a story of family, friendship, grief, and love.
 It focuses on the lives of Vic and Mad, and the way their stories intertwine as told to the Hackensack Police Department.
-Their story begins with the death of Vic’s father, and ends with the murder of Mad’s uncle, but there are loads of important chapters in between.
-We admire Vic and Mad’s group of good friends (#squadgoals) that persists through rough times (even on a mission to scatter ashes across New Jersey), and if you’re a loyal Hufflepuff we think you’ll enjoy it, too.
+Their story begins with the death of Vic’s father, and ends with the murder of Mad’s uncle, and you can bet there’s a whole lot going on in between.
+We admire Vic and Mad’s group of loyal friends (#squadgoals) that persists through rough times, and if you’re a loyal Hufflepuff we think you’ll enjoy it, too.

 Paper Towns by John Green

 Q is definitely one of the most loyal characters we know.
 When his long-time crush Margo Roth Spiegelman vanishes one day, Q follows the clues she’s left behind for him.
 The clues take him to usual and unusual places from near and far, and although he was low-key obsessed, we admire his perseverance and undying affection for Margo.
 Perfect for any dedicated Hufflepuff!